UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

 ![create new service template dialog filled out](./images/add-versioned-service-template-dialog.png)

-Now create a "README", "LICENCE" and "Documentatation" as needed.
+Now it is possible to create a "README", "LICENCE" and "Documentation" as needed.
 If you choose a predefined license make sure to fill in the correct copyright information.
 This step may be omitted when only following this tutorial for testing purposes.